-Lymphedema massage (also known as Manual Lymphatic Drainage) helps your lymphatic system eliminate your body’s waste.
+Lymphedema massage (aka: Manual Lymphatic Drainage) helps your lymphatic system eliminate your body’s waste.
 A healthy, active lymphatic system uses the natural movements of smooth muscle tissue to do this.
 However, surgeries that affect or remove the lymph nodes (mostly commonly due to breast cancer) or other damage in the body (such as an injury, congestive heart failure or blood clots) can cause fluids to build up in the lymph system and nodes.
-This causes a condition known as lymphedema.
-A doctor may recommend receiving lymphatic massage to move the waste fluids away from the damaged area.
-Because lymphedema is a chronic condition that cannot be cured, helping patients prevent the onset of lymphedema is a real benefit.
+This fluid buildup is known as lymphedema.
+A doctor may suggest lymphatic massage to move the waste fluids away from the damaged area.
+Lymphedema is an incurable, chronic condition so helping prevent the onset is highly beneficial.
 Prevention can be particularly effective for women whom have undergone surgery for the treatment of breast cancer.
 Please note, we may need medical clearance and/or permission from your physician before you receive this type of massage.

 Lymphatic massage is a gentle pressure technique and should only be performed by a Certified Lymphedema Therapist (CLT).
 Akala Wilson is both an LMT and CLT.
 A lymphatic drainage massage will last 60 minutes.

-Disclaimer: Reiki is NOT massage therapy.
-Reiki therapy is not intended to diagnose, treat, cure, prevent, or heal any medical condition.
+Disclaimer: Reiki is NOT massage therapy and is not intended to diagnose, treat, cure, prevent, or heal any medical condition.

 Moist heat increases circulation and speeds recovery by bringing in fresh blood cells and taking away the wastes that hinder healing.
 The moisture produced by the heating pad transfers the high heat deeper into tissues than an ordinary dry heat pad.
 These beneficial results continue for several hours after treatment.
 Moist heat therapy is included with all massages (however, it may not be used during a cupping or a hot stone massage).